LafeLabs/PostCapitalistIndustry/what_is_the_trash_wizard.md

 In addition to Trash Wizardry and Witchery one might be a Trash Daemon or Trash Imp.
 Trash Goblins can have a place in our community but not Trolls.

 Trash Wizards are always there for everyone.
 We welcome the refugees of capitalism and it's evil twin, war.
-WE do not recognize the validity of borders and are here to help subvert them as needed to help the down trodden.
+We do not recognize the validity of borders and are here to help subvert them as needed to help the down trodden.

 ## Alchemy, Chemistry and Art